-JCT Insurance Expert can provide a quotation for unoccupied property, even if the work is not being done under a JCT contract.
+JCT Insurance Expert can provide a quotation for unoccupied properties even if the work is not being done under a JCT contract.
 Please click here to download our proposal form.

 In many cases work that will be carried out under a JCT contract will be to property that is unoccupied during the course of the works.
 This can present a problem when buying insurance as most mainstream underwriters are not prepared to offer cover to property that is vacant for the length of time that such works will take.

 If the property has previously been occupied and is covered by an insurance policy the cheapest method of covering the existing structure will be to advise the holding insurers about the work and ask them to extend the cover whilst the work is being done.
-In some cases insurers will restrict cover to what is called FLEA perils only (Fire Lightening Explosion and Aircraft impact).
+In some cases, insurers will restrict cover to what is called FLEA perils only (Fire, Lightning, Explosion and Aircraft impact).
 This is a very limited basis of cover and would exclude risks such as theft or wet perils such as storm and flood.
 Your insurer may be prepared to extend the cover to include these, but will probably want an additional premium.
 There is a good possibility that theft cover will be restricted to forcible and violent entry.

 If your existing insurer is not prepared to continue cover (or cover is limited to a 30-day unoccupied clause) then you will need to arrange special insurance to cover the existing structure of the property.
 JCT Insurance Expert can provide a quotation for this type of cover, even if the work is not being done under a JCT contract.
 Please click here to download our proposal form.